papyri/site-docs/checklist.md

 = _Les Ostraca de Bu Njem_, ed.
 R. Marichal.
 Tripoli 1992.
 (Libya Antiqua, Suppl.
 VII).
 Nos.
 1—151, Latin ostraca.

 ### O.Cair.
 = _Ostraka greci del Museo Egizio del Cairo_, ed.
 C. Gallazzi, R. Pintaudi and K.A.
 Worp.
 Florence 1986.
 (Pap.Flor.
 XIV).
 Nos.
 1—140.
-[LGF]
+[LGF] [Online: Leiden](http://hdl.handle.net/1887/9262)

 ### O.Cair.Cat.
 = _Catalogue général des antiquités égyptiennes du Musée du Caire_, nos.
 9501—9711: Griechische Ostraka, by U. Wilcken, ed.
 C. Gallazzi.
 Cairo 1983.
 Not mainly a publication of ostraca but a list and short description of ostraca in the Cairo Museum.
 For the texts, see O.Cair. (concordance, p. xiv).
 Transcriptions are given in notes for 5 ostraca; texts reprinted in SB XX 14594-14598.

 ### O.Cair.Monuments
 = _Catologue général des antiquités égyptiennes du Musée du Caire_, nos.
 8001 – 8741: Coptic Monuments, by W. E. Crum.
 Cairo 1902.
 Not an edition, but a list and short description of all the Coptic texts in the Cairo Museum.
 Nos.
 8001 – 8024, 8029, 8030, 8079 – 8100 and 8312 – 8316 are on parchment; nos.
 8031 – 8078 and 8728 – 8741 are on papyrus; nos.
 8025 – 8028 and 8101 – 8103 are on paper; no. 8104 is an inscribed jar; no. 8105 is not used; nos.
 8106 – 8311 are ostraca; nos.
 8317 and 8318 are painted on jars and nos.
 8319 – 8727 are all grave stelae.
 Many of the inscribed stelae were transferred to the Coptic Museum; for these see I. Kamel, Coptic Funerary Stelae, (Catalogue général des antiquités du Musée copte, nos.
 1-253) with a concordance on pp. 269 – 271.
+[Online: archive.org](https://archive.org/details/copticmonuments00crum_0)

 ### O.Camb.
 = "Ostraca in the Cambridge University Library," in O.Bodl.
 I, pp. 153—173, nos.
 1—141.
 Greek texts except nos.
 124, 125(?), 127—128, 134—135 and 138, which contain Coptic items, and no. 136, which contains Demotic.

 ### O.Chic.Muhs
 = _Tax Receipts, Taxpayers, and Taxes in Early Ptolemaic Thebes_, ed.
 B. P. Muhs.
 Chicago 2005.
 (Oriental Institute Publications 126).
 Nos.
-1-61.[OI]
+1-61.[OI] [Online: Oriental Institute](https://oi.uchicago.edu/sites/oi.uchicago.edu/files/uploads/shared/docs/OIP126.pdf)

 ### O.Claud.
 = _Mons Claudianus.
 Ostraca graeca et latina_.
 [SEVPO]